Marker Logo

 — Antietam Campaign 1862 —

-Photographed By Craig Swain, June 3, 2007
+Photographed by Craig Swain, June 3, 2007

 1. C & O Canal Aqueduct Marker

+Inscription.
 On September 10, 1862, Gen. Robert E. Lee ordered Gen. Thomas J. “Stonewall” Jackson and a detachment of 15,000 men, about two-thirds of the Army of Northern Virginia, to capture the Union garrison at Harpers Ferry and secure Confederate lines of communication with Virginia.
 At first, Jackson planned to follow the Sharpsburg Road from Frederick to the Potomac River, but then he decided to cross the river here at Williamsport, where he could easily engage the nearby Federal garrison at Martinsburg, Virginia.
 When Jackson’s column forded the river here on September 11, the outnumbered garrison fled to Harpers Ferry.
 By taking the longer route, however, Jackson found himself behind schedule.
 He did not capture Harpers Ferry until September 15 and rejoined Lee on the Antietam battlefield barely in time to save the Confederate army.

-39° 36.047′ N, 77° 49.658′ W. Marker is in Williamsport, Maryland, in Washington County.
+Street.
 Located in the Conococheague Aqueduct section of the Chesapeake and Ohio Canal National Park.
 Touch for map.
-Marker is in this post office area: Williamsport MD 21795, United States of America.
+Marker is at or near this postal address: 205 W Potomac St, Williamsport MD 21795, United States of America.
 Touch for directions.

 More about this marker.
 On the lower left is a photograph of the aqueduct.
 A map of Jackson's route is on the right.
 A portrait of General Jackson is on the lower right.

-Photographed By F. Robby, June 29, 2016
+Photographed by F. Robby, June 29, 2016

 2. C & O Canal Aqueduct Marker